Derived Moduli Spaces of Nonlinear PDEs: Singular Propagations: Linearization and the equivariant loop stacks

-Now and for the remainder of this paper, we switch gears and describe the linearization complexes and their microlocalization in terms of derived loop spaces, and derived Hodge stacks, motivated by \cite{BenZviNad}.
-The main point here is to begin to study and translate results about non-linear \PDEs in terms of their linearizations as sheaves over commutative DG-algebras (here $\Omega_X^{-\bullet}=Sym^{\bullet}(\Omega_X[1])$).
+Now and for the remainder of this paper, we switch gears and describe the linearization complexes and their microlocalization in terms of derived loop spaces i.e. sheaves of commutative DG-algebras over $\Omega_X^{-\bullet}=\mathrm{Sym}^{\bullet}(\Omega_X[1])$, and derived Hodge stacks \cite{BenZviNad}.
+The main point here is to begin to study and translate results about non-linear \textsc{pde} in terms of their linearizations, over possibly singular spaces e.g. by assuming $X$ is a derived scheme locally of finite presentation.
+We leave applications and details for a sequel work, and include the following two sections as they pertain, broadly speaking, to the central theme of the paper.